Page Banner

 • 49% of the funding will be given in the form of Principal Forgiveness to disadvantaged communities.
 For the purpose of the LSL funding, disadvantaged communities includes utilities that qualify as disadvantaged per Chapter 62-552, F.A.C., as well as utilities serving areas identified as disadvantaged in accordance with the Climate and Economic Justice Screening Tool.

-• This funding will be provided at a zero percent financing rate.
+• This funding will be provided at zero percent financing rate with a ten-year, semi-annual repayment period.

-• Florida has set aside $3 million from this year’s allotment for the purpose of assisting small Community Water Systems with meeting the requirement of the Lead and Copper Rule Revisions to create an LSL inventory of their system.
-Please contact Florida Rural Water Association for information.
+• Florida has set aside $6 million for the purpose of assisting small community water systems with meeting the requirement of the Lead and Copper Rule Revisions to create an LSL inventory of their system.
+Please contact the Florida Rural Water Association for information.

 • For more information on all types of Federal funding for LSL replacement go to EPA's website at www.epa.gov/ground-water-and-drinking-water/funding-lead-service-line-replacement